 That’s roughly a 90% cost savings and again, if you develop solar energy into your green strategy, you can get that 25 cents down closer to a nickel.

 Looking to buy a condominium?
-Imagine seeing on the brochure that ‘quiet landscaping’ is a feature of for the complex.
-This is slowly becoming a factor in more upscale condos, apartment complexes and vacation rentals and certainly gives battery powered landscaping companies the ability to charge extra for this premium service.
+Imagine seeing on the brochure that ‘quiet landscaping’ is a feature of the complex.
+This is slowly becoming a factor in more upscale condos, apartment complexes, and vacation rentals and certainly gives battery-powered landscaping companies the ability to charge extra for this premium service.